Israeli airstrikes are causing a dangerous 'smog soup' in Beirut

 Residents say they are worried about possible negative health impacts from fumes that linger in the air for hours after Israeli airstrikes and leave black-coloured dust on balconies.

-All this has exacerbated living conditions in an already polluted and densely populated city, as the Israeli military drop missiles Beirut, home to some one million people, since it expanded the conflict with Hezbollah into a major ground and air campaign on 23 September.
+It has exacerbated living conditions in the already polluted and densely populated city of 2.5 million, which has been bombarded by Israel since the conflict with Hezbollah expanded into a major ground and air campaign on 23 September.

 Hezbollah, the Iran-aligned Shia political and armed group, has been firing rockets at Israel since 8 October 2023 in support of Hamas in Gaza, while Lebanon has been subjected to over 11,000 Israeli attacks since then, according to government figures.